Sir1ys/back-end-news/README.md

 6. If you want to a json representation of all the available endpoints of the api make a GET reqeust to /api route.

+7. The minimum versions of Node is 18.13.0 and Postgres - 8.11.3 are needed to run this project.

 The development environment should now be set up.
 Happy hacking! 👾